Cinema du Pantheon

 2 people favorited this theater

+Located in the inner city near the left bank of the River Seine.
 This is the oldest movie theatre of Paris still operating.
-In the narrow building of a former gym, the Omnia Pathe chain opened a cinema in 1907.
+In the narrow building of a former gymnasium, the Omnia Pathe chain opened a cinema in 1907.

 The auditorium was in poor condition by this time and the original sound system was still there, unused.

-A major renovation that years returned the theatre to its original design.
+A major renovation in 1990 returned the theatre to its original design.
 The Jean Jacques Beinnex movie “Diva” ran more than a year at the Pantheon, a full house every evening!
-This old fashioned movie theatre presents art and avant garde movies with its audience mainly comprised of students from the nearby Sorbonne university.
+This old fashioned movie theatre presents art and avant garde movies with its audience mainly comprised of students from the nearby Sorbonne University.

 The original so-called “couples armchairs” in the theatre’s balcony from the 1950’s are still in place.
 The Tuchinski in Amsterdam also has this kind of seating in its balcony.